hishashah20-beep/UC-Dashboard-Construction---Hisha-Shah/README.md

 the UC system rather than a subtle statistical pattern, making it a clear, visually distinct result even after aggregating a large and noisy dataset across two decades.

+The trend view shows this ranking has stayed fairly stable across 2010–2025 rather than campuses swapping places — selectivity differences between UC campuses are persistent, not a one-year anomaly.
+The school drill-in shows that any individual high school's admit rate at a given campus can deviate noticeably from the Bay Area-wide average, especially for schools with a small number of applicants to that campus in a given year.

 ## Limitations